-Upon the completion of this offering, our board of directors will be authorized, without action by the stockholders, to designate and issue up to an aggregate of 65,000,000 shares of preferred stock in one or more series.
+Our board of directors is authorized, without action by the stockholders, to designate and issue up to an aggregate of 65,000,000 shares of preferred stock in one or more series.
 Our board of directors can designate the rights, preferences and privileges of the shares of each series and any of its qualifications, limitations or restrictions.
 Our board of directors may authorize the issuance of preferred stock with voting or conversion rights that could adversely affect the voting power or other rights of the holders of common stock.
-The issuance of preferred stock, while providing flexibility in connection with possible future financings and acquisitions and other corporate purposes, could, under certain circumstances, have the effect of restricting dividends on our common stock, diluting the voting power of our common stock, impairing the liquidation rights of our common stock, or delaying, deferring or preventing a change in control of our company, which might harm the market price of our common stock.
+The issuance of preferred stock, while providing flexibility in connection with possible future financings and acquisitions and other corporate purposes, could, under certain circumstances, have the effect of restricting dividends on our common stock, diluting the voting power of our common stock, impairing the liquidation rights of our common stock, or delaying, deferring or preventing a change in control of our Company, which might harm the market price of our common stock.

-Our board of directors will make any determination to issue such shares based on its judgment as to our company's best interests and the best interests of our stockholders.
-All shares of our Series A convertible preferred stock outstanding immediately prior to this offering will automatically convert into 12,249,998 shares of our common stock upon completion of this offering.
-Upon the completion of this offering, we will have no shares of preferred stock outstanding and we have no current plans to issue any shares of preferred stock.
+Our board of directors will make any determination to issue such shares based on its judgment as to our Company's best interests and the best interests of our stockholders.
+We have no shares of preferred stock outstanding and we have no current plans to issue any shares of preferred stock.